feeva/masters/README.md

 # masters
 Map of Korean skill masters based on SBS TV program

 I used to watch the TV show "Masters in life" at SBS and felt like I'd want to visit there in person.
-I felt I need a map of all the masters broadcasted, so here we are, "Recollection of masters"!
+I needed a map of all the masters broadcasted, so here we are, "Recollection of masters"!

 ## Technologies used